 What's a Charging Network?

-I've actually seen a question asking what other charging networks exist besides PlugShare.
+I've seen questions asking what other charging networks exist besides PlugShare.
 What's amusing is that PlugShare is not a charging network.
-Further, it would be competitionally difficult for PlugShare to enter that business.
+PlugShare is a service aggregating charging station locations from all charging networks, providing a combined view of the entire charging infrastructure.

 - Coordinates access to charging stations by electric car drivers